Distributed Stochastic Constrained Composite Optimization over Time-Varying Network with a Class of Communication Noise: Introduction

+In this paper, we mainly consider the minimization of a sum of locally known convex functions that are distributed over a network with a class of communication noise.
+In this model, each agent has its own associated (perhaps nonsmooth) objective function (e.g. \cite{s1, direct1, n2, sto, s2}).
+For solving this kind of problem, a variety of methods have emerged recently.
+In these methods, distributed optimization method has been shown to be one of the most powerful methods for its advantage of saving energy and reducing unnecessary waste of resources.
+Recent years have witnessed progress of distributed optimization in numerous aspects.
 Modern studies on distributed optimization start from the classical distributed subgradient method (\cite{s1}).
 The seminal research \cite{s1} is inspired by a deterministic gradient descent model over network system.
-Also, their work treats with unconstraint set of decision variable.
+Also, their work treats with unconstrained decision variable.
 Consequently, studies on distributed stochastic subgradient method appears (\cite{s2}).
 Disturbance on subgradient is considered to capture the dynamical environment in real world.
 In \cite{2016}, a distributed gradient-push method is established without requiring information of either the number of agents or the graph sequence.
-In same period, the work \cite{direct1} provides a novel distributed method to better capture the direct structure of the network topology, the convergence relies on a core matrix analysis result in \cite{kc}.
+In the same period, the work \cite{direct1} provides a novel distributed method to better capture the direct structure of the network topology, the convergence relies on a core matrix analysis result in \cite{kc}.
 In a different way, the work in \cite{duchi} presents a (stochastic) dual averaging-based method, the method is based on maintaining and forming weighted averages of subgradients throughout the network.
 In what follows, several works which improve \cite{duchi} appear (e.g. \cite{duallee, duals}).
-Very recently, distributed gradient tracking method is developed as a powerful tool for solving smooth and strongly convex optimization problem (e.g. \cite{pu}).
-On the other hand, several works also turn to investigate the case when local objective functions are nonconvex (e.g. \cite{non1, non2, ccc}).
-Mirror descent technique has been utilized in distributed optimization domain recently (e.g. \cite{timev1}), one of the main features of mirror descent is that it can better reflect the geometry of underlying space.
-Moreover, online distributed optimization has also become a new direction recently (e.g. \cite{yuanmd, timev3, timev1, timev2}), online distributed methods are often investigated to handle the dynamical environment of local objective functions.
+On the other hand, several works also turn to investigate the case when local objective functions are nonconvex (e.g. \cite{ccc}).
+Mirror descent technique has been utilized in distributed optimization domain recently (e.g. \cite{lmd}), one of the main features of mirror descent is that it can better reflect the geometry of underlying space.
+Moreover, online distributed optimization has also become a new direction recently (e.g. \cite{yuanmd, ljy, timev2}), online distributed methods are often investigated to handle the dynamical environment of local objective functions.
 Based on the sum structure of the global objective function, a great deal of works aiming at solving the problem are consensus-based.
-Since the realization of consensus is an essentially necessary condition for convergence of these methods.
+The realization of consensus is an essentially necessary condition for the convergence of these methods.